Carson Pass in CA: The Ultimate Road Trip Guide

-Carson Pass is a high mountain pass at an elevation of 2.613m (8,574ft) above the sea level, located on the central Sierra Nevada, in eastern California, USA.
+Carson Pass is a high mountain pass at an elevation of 2.619m (8,592ft) above the sea level, located in Alpine County, in the US state of California.

 Is Carson Pass open?

-The road to the summit, located within the El Dorado National Forest, is asphalted.
-It’s called California State Route 88, also known as Carson Pass Highway.
+Set high on the crest of the central Sierra Nevada range, the road is kept open all winter but can be subject to restrictions or short-term closure due to snow (including avalanches) or ice.
 Winter road closure is rare.
-The road is kept open all winter but can be subject to restrictions or short-term closure due to snow (including avalanches) or ice.
-It’s the fourth highest auto pass in the Sierra Nevada.
-Expect some steep sections.
+It’s one of the highest auto passes in the Sierra Nevada.
 When the road does close temporarily, it is usually because of avalanche danger.
 It has two areas that are particularly vulnerable to avalanches - the Carson Spur area between Silver Lake and Kirkwood and the eastern side of Carson Pass.
 Between the two, there are 22 different avalanche chutes that could send snow tumbling onto the roadway.

-The pass is 22.53km (14.0 miles) long and links the villages of Sorensens and Kirkwood.
-The drive is definitely worth it.
+Set high on the eastern part of California, the scenery is breathtaking.
 There are many excellent photo opportunities here.
-Don’t forget your camera!
-The drive across Carson Pass is filled with scenic views, alpine lakes, and countless places to pull off the highway and explore.
+The drive is filled with scenic views, alpine lakes, and countless places to pull off the highway and explore.
 You will witness views of ragged volcanic skylines, cool green meadows, mountain lakes framed by timber-covered slopes, adventure-filled rock valleys, and distant mountain peaks.